 Women have lifted the veil of silence and sharpened their oyster knife for a battle at the ballot box.
 It started with Donald Trump Inauguration Day with a global march and millions of protestors taken control of the streets.

-They are taking charge by pulled out the clipboards for voter registration, and plunking their names into races like gamblers plunking cards on the table.
+Now the’ve pulled out their clipboards for voter re and have plunked down their names into races like gamblers plunking cards on the table.
 It’s a renewed battle for women, and the right course to taking charge of their own destiny.

-For they decried sexual misbehavior against powerful, rich, and prominent men who fell from lofty perches, but exposure by calling them out Does nothing for anxiety, depression, shame, and buried anger, but the harmful effects on equal rights, human parity, and upward mobility: comfortable in their body, becoming a whole with rights endowed by the Constitution and the Creator.
+For they decried sexual misbehavior against powerful, rich, and prominent men who fell from lofty perches, but exposure by calling them out does nothing for anxiety, depression, shame, and buried anger, but there’s battle against harmful effects on equal rights, human parity, and upward mobility: comfortable in their body, becoming a whole with rights endowed by the Constitution and the Creator.

 “Women’s rights are human rights,” said 2016 presidential contender and the first woman to cross the threshold to become the leader of the free world.on another layer: activism for women’s rights — human rights, went from raging fires of broken silence to voter volleys assuring a path to an unhindered raison d’etre (reason for being) and credit without discredit, disrespect, or dismissal.